 The project team decided the most effective way to establish an emotional connection between Breakfast Creek and the community was to include local residents in the design of the restoration project.
 In March 2018, a community workshop was held in Corbie Street Park allowing residents to share their ideas on how to improve the creek and explain what the local environment meant to them.

 In the months following the initial workshop, Healthy Land and Water devised a masterplan for the restoration.
 It included weeding, revegetation of native species, a new pathway, stormwater drains, a creek viewing area and rock installations.

-On-site works began in October 2018 when contractors moved in to begin weeding.
-The on-site works are set to continue through to January 2019.
+On-site works began in October 2018 when contractors moved in to begin weeding and prepare the site for what is to come.
+As of December 2018, a new path was created and the landscaping works were completed in time for Christmas.
+The on-site works are set to continue into the new year.

 Work began on the site with the help of the Brisbane City Council and both Australian and Queensland Governments.
 As well as this, we were able to work with St Ambrose School to help educate the next generation on the importance of a healthy waterway.